 In this exhaustively researched and engaging book, women without kids talk openly and intimately about how their lives differ from societal norms and expectations--the good, the bad, the unexpected.

-Today there are over thirty-one million adult American women who don't have kids, and birthrates are trending downward worldwide.
 Yet few talk much about this perfectly normal way of being human.
 Our culture's family-centric bias can complicate exploration of what not having kids means to lives and identities, whether among those who don’t have children or between parents and non-parents.
 Unfortunately, though we travel on parallel paths, there’s potential for non-parents to be sidelined, ignored, or drowned out.